EngagingNetworks/page-builder-templates/README.md

 So far there is only one template here, but more will be added soon.

 - **Simple Template** - a template with almost the absolute minimum.
-This is useful for testing where an issue is due to your template or something else
+This is useful for testing whether an issue is due to your template or something else